 - A page is loading for more than 5 seconds?
 You’re kidding!
 A visitor goes away.

 Such mistakes are very easy to come across.
 So, we can easily list the top worth ones which occur during developing and designing a website.
-All of it can be seen in a process of website usability testing.
+All of it can be seen in the process of website usability testing.

 TOP 9 OF TERRIBLE MISTAKES OF USABILITY IN ONLINE STORES

 - Intrusive banners.
 Almost every online store (popular entertainment sites) has different banners, popup windows asking you to subscribe for news, online consultants chat windows covering some necessary buttons.